Main Activities

 In principle, the Teijin Group does not make political donations.
 In the case of expenditures necessary for the conduct of business, however, donations may be made within the scope of relevant regulations and in accordance with the Regulations for Teijin Group Responsibilities and Authorities.

-Also, within the Teijin Group, Teijin Pharma Limited, which engages in the pharmaceutical and medical devices business, established a policy relating to transparency in relationships with medical institutions and discloses the status of the provision of funds to such organizations in accordance with that policy.
+Also, within the Teijin Group, Teijin Pharma Limited, Group companies that engage in the pharmaceutical, medical devices, and regenerative medicine businesses have established policies relating to transparency in relationships with medical institutions and disclose the status of the provision of funds to such organizations in accordance with these policies.